psg-mit/probzelus-oopsla21/README.md

 ### Section 2

 The muF program of Figure 1 is available in `tests/robot.muf`.
-The stream function `controller` uses a `lqr` function that acts as a place-holder for a Linear–quadratic regulator.
+The stream function `controller` uses a `lqr` function that acts as a place-holder for a linear–quadratic regulator.
 The analysis does not depend on the implementation of `lqr`, but the implementation requires matrix operations that are not yet supported.

 ### Section 4

-Compared to the syntax given in the paper, in the examples, our implementation requires the programmer to explicitly build symbolic term (`'a expr`) values as described in Section 4.1 using special constructs using the following API:
+Compared to the syntax given in the paper, in the examples, our implementation requires the programmer to explicitly build symbolic term (`'a expr`) values as described in Section 4.1 using special constructs with the following API:

 ```ocaml
 val const : 'a -> 'a expr